charredUtensil/hognose/README.md

 I've had a lot of fun with this mainly because it's using an approach that would be feasible back in 1999, and I feel like that's appropriate.

+## Can I use this as a template to build my custom Manic Miners level on?

+Sure!
+I'd just appreciate a callout if you do.

+## Can Hognose make a level that...

+Add an issue and maybe!

+## Were any of these Qs actually FA'ed?

+No.